 The study area contains the mapped trace of the southern end of the East Cedar Valley fault zone.
 Much of the fault length in Cedar Valley is concealed by younger upper Pleistocene and Holocene deposits.
 The most recent surface faulting along the fault likely occurred in the Pleistocene as it is mostly concealed by Lake Bonneville deposits.
-In the southeastern corner of the quadrangle (plate 1), fault offsets occur in Bonneville deposits, older alluvial-fan deposits, and Tertiary bedrock.
-Other mapping of the fault in Cedar Valley shows offsets in Bonneville and pre-Bonneville deposits; see the adjacent geologic maps of the Cedar Fort (Biek, 2004a), Saratoga Springs (Biek, 2004b), and Soldiers Pass (Biek and others, 2009) quadrangles.
+The fault offsets in the southeast corner of the quadrangle (plate 1) occur in Bonneville deposits, older alluvial-fan deposits, and Tertiary bedrock.
+Other mapping of the fault in Cedar Valley only shows offsets in older pre-Bonneville deposits (see the adjacent geologic maps of the Cedar Fort [Biek, 2004a], Saratoga Springs [Biek, 2004b], and Soldiers Pass [Biek and others, 2009] quadrangles).
 In the Goshen Pass quadrangle it is unclear if the scarps offset only older sediments that were later draped by a thin mantle of Lake Bonneville sediments, or if the Bonneville mantle is actually offset.
 Offset Lake Bonneville sediments would indicate late Pleistocene or early Holocene faulting occurred later than previously identified.
-However, the southernmost strand of the fault in the quadrangle clearly offsets Cedar Valley Lake gravel bar deposits.
-The most recent surface fault rupture on this strand is late Pleistocene or Holocene.